Maria Stromberger: Honours

 Stromberger was named an honorary member of the Austrian Union of Former Prisoners of Concentration Camps shortly after the war ended, and in 1955 she was named as an honorary member of the executive committee of the Holocaust survivors' group KZ-Verband.
 She was honoured at a ceremony celebrating the tenth anniversary of Auschwitz's liberation in January 1955, though she chose not to attend.
 She was honoured by the nation of Poland in 1956.
 The Mehrerau monastery unveiled a plaque for Stromberger in May 1995, and the Wernberg monastery created one in 2016.
 A monument to Stromberger was designed in 2024 for her hometown of Metnitz.

 The Malin Society successfully campaigned to have a small road named after Stromberger in the 1980s.
 A street in Graz was named Maria-Stromberger-Gasse in her honour on 1 February 2024.
 The name was changed from Kernstockgasse, named for the nationalist poet Ottokar Kernstock, as part of an effort by the town to remove 20 street names deemed "very problematic" by a commission of historians.
+A street was named for her in Rzeszów in June 2026 and a plaque was designed in her honour to be placed in one of the city's secondary schools.